atomrc/cyclejs-auth0/README.md

 ## Cycle.js Community

-To discover many awesome resources, made by the community, about Cycle.js (drivers, videos, components, utilities ...), be sure to check [cyclejs-community/awesome-cyclejs](https://github.com/cyclejs-community/awesome-cyclejs) out ;)
+To discover many awesome resources made by the community about Cycle.js (drivers, videos, components, utilities...) be sure to check [cyclejs-community/awesome-cyclejs](https://github.com/cyclejs-community/awesome-cyclejs) out. ;)

 ## Feedback

-- "OMG it's awesome, it has changed my life"
+- "OMG it's awesome, it has changed my life!"
-- "I use Auth0 like that, how can I do with your driver?"
+- "I use Auth0 like this, how can I do this with your driver?"
 - "Would you consider implementing this?"
-- "You should do that instead of that"
+- "You should do this instead of that."
-- "You really don't know how to speak english you french guys"
+- "You really don't know how to speak english you french guys."

-As long as it is constructive and polite, any feedback will be welcomed, so please, be my guest :)
+As long as it is constructive and polite, any feedback will be welcomed, so, please, be my guest :)